top of page

 This video introduces the 'Imaginary Country' exercise, which was used throughout the day to facilitate discussion.

-After each session, people worked together at their tables to imagine how the topic would work in an ideal country.
-They shared their views, discussed what matters most, and recorded what would need to change to make life better and more inclusive.
+After each session, we worked together at our tables to imagine how the topic would work in an ideal country.
+We shared our views, discussed what matters most, and recorded what would need to change to make life better and more inclusive.

 Topic 1: Accessibility and Assistive Technology